skfardil/my-project/README.md

-# my-project
+# My-Project
-project made using HTML,CSS and Javascript
+Project Made using HTML,CSS and Javascript